Running across America from Los Angles, California to Newburyport, Massachusetts, in 2021 was not enough for Newburyport native Mike Wilson.

 loading...

-In the 2021 journey, Wilson dipped his toe in the Pacific Ocean and took off from the Santa Monica Pier in Los Angeles, CA, according to a Town Common article.
+In the 2021 journey, Wilson dipped his toe in the Pacific Ocean and took off from the Santa Monica Pier in Los Angeles, California, according to a Town Common article.

 After talking about doing this 3,500 mile run for nearly 10 years, Wilson was pushed to officially take on the challenge at the peak of the Covid-19 pandemic.
 “Between Covid and politics going on, I was getting extremely discouraged with the way people were treating one another," Wilson said.